JoeQuigley1/Rock_Paper_Scissors_Liz_Spock_P2/README.md

 # Design Choices

 ## Fonts
 I used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that suited the sleek modern design of the website.
+The font I chose was [Radio Canada](https://fonts.google.com/?query=Radio+Canada ).
+I felt this font was very clear and blended very well with the overall design.

 ## Icons
 I chose to use the very suitable icons from [Font Awsome Library](https://fontawesome.com/ "Font Awesome").
 These icons seemed modern and easy to distinguish at a glance.